A word on talent

 We have to be careful on how much pressure we put on ourselves.
 We have to strive to get better.
 But we have to celebrate the path we’ve already gone through.

-For me, personally, the real reward I get is that the knowledge acquired allows for a deeper understanding of the work you are inspired with.
+For me, personally, the real reward I get is that the knowledge acquired allows for a deeper understanding of the work you are inspired by.
 You can clearly see the directions and decisions made within the works of art you admire.
 This brings a very deep appreciation and a closer feeling to the work itself.

 Honest Goals